 We are Tree Fresh Certified by the California Christmas Tree Growers' Association, which means we are trained in the best scientific techniques of tree care.
 As part of their Code of Ethics, we promise to display our cut trees in water and to answer any of your questions about the care of your tree.
 To download our Tree Care Card, click here.

-Our Christmas trees are sold by the foot ($7-$12 per foot, depending upon the variety).
+We have 100s of trees marked with price tags on our 10 acre farm for you to cut.
 Our most popular tree ( and the most plentiful) is the Douglas Fir.
 This tree species is native to our area and grows well in our climate.
-We plant Douglas Fir every year so we have all sizes, with plenty of tall trees - 9 foot to over 12 foot!
-We also have beautiful Scotch Pine, White Fir, White Spruce, Grand Fir and Monterey Pine:
+We plant Douglas Fir every year so we have all sizes, with a number of trees - 9 foot to over 12 foot - come early for best selection.
+We also have beautiful White Fir, White Spruce, Scotch Pine, Grand Fir and Monterey Pine.

 Douglas Fir - the traditional Christmas tree for Northern California, with soft, green, medium length needles, and a "Christmas tree" scent with a hint of vanilla.
 We prune our Douglas Fir to grow about 14 inches in height each year so that the branches grow close together and the tree has dense foliage.